JJR1234/GPAM/README.md

 run_Model2.R: run the simulation setting "Model 2" for one replication.

-run_Model2.R: run the simulation setting "Model 3" for one replication.
+run_Model3.R: run the simulation setting "Model 3" for one replication.

+The results returned by these R codes include the AUC estimate and Beta estimate for each method.